if purchasing equipment from pickleball central...enter code: crwrac FOR 5% SAVINGS ON YOUR ORDER AND REWARDS TO OUR CLUB.

 - If plans change, be sure to unregister to free up space for others.

-- Players on the waitlist will automatically be notified if space opens up.
+- Players on the waitlist will automatically be put on the roster when space becomes available.
 To sign up for the waitlist, please use a PC.
+Be sure that your notifications are set to allow emails and or text messages to be sent when this happens.

 - Reserve one time block per day.